Only Love Remains

-"Only Love Remains" is the fourth single from Paul McCartney's 1986 album, Press to Play.
-The song reached number 34 on the UK Singles Chart.
+"Only Love Remains" is a song by the English musician Paul McCartney, released in 1986 as the fourth single from his sixth solo album, Press to Play.
+A ballad, it reached number 34 on the UK Singles Chart.

 Release

 The song was released as a 7" single and a 12" maxi single.
 The single version of "Only Love Remains" is a remix by Jim Boyer and is different from the album version.
 The 12" version of the single featured two more remixes of songs from Press to Play.

+Reception

 Cash Box said that "McCartney’s impeccable touch with a ballad shines on this classic-sounding new single."